halo/datanorm/README.md

 If you're lucky, the file only contains `A` and `D` records that are located closely to one another, which makes linear file parsing somewhat possible.

 If you 're out of luck, there are a bunch of `T` records at the beginning of the file, then some `A` and `B` records, or the other way around.

+If you have `P` records, it's really complex, because one `P` record can represent one price of one product, or two different prices for the same product, or three different prices for three entirely different products.

 You, as a Ruby developer, would most likely do something like this: